GuavaLabs/Fruition/README.md

 * Added additional images to Section 4
 * Added PlaceHolder Image to Footer

+##  A1.5
+* Added rewrite function for Production only
+* Created Popup for users who have minted
+* Added whitelist functionality

 # CONTRACT NOTES

 * Asset.sol containing function _mintFor(address user, uint256 id, bytes memory) has been deployed to Ropsten test network.